 At the beginning of the school year, make sure your student’s School/College Health Inquiry Form includes asthma-related questions.
-Make sure they are tracking students with asthma.
 Here are some tips to get you off to a good start:

-- For school children, new students should contact the principal’s office and become familiar with school policies and resources.
+- New students should contact the principal’s office and become familiar with school policies and resources.

-- Parents of school age children should set up a short informal meeting with classroom teachers, to make them aware of the child’s condition and potential reaction to their medication.
-They may not understand some kids react when using an inhaler.
-See if the school will store an extra inhaler.
+- Parents should set up a short informal meeting with classroom teachers, to make them aware of the child’s condition.

-- College students should schedule a meeting with resident advisors, or with off-campus housing, or the infirmary.
+- College students should schedule a meeting with resident advisors, with off-campus housing, or the infirmary.
 Make them aware of the condition.
-See if they will store an extra inhaler.

 - The American Lung Association recommends having an Asthma Action Plan on file for each student with asthma.